austinvalle/terraform-provider-bufo/docs/index.md

 The bufo provider has an action that can be used to print out a bufo image as ASCII art.
 You can print a specific bufo by using one of the file names in this repo: https://github.com/austinvalle/terraform-provider-bufo/tree/main/internal/provider/bufos.

-If no `name` is provided, a random bufo will be printed.

 ```terraform
 terraform {
   required_providers {